sesam-io/utmtolatlong-microservice/README.rst

 UTM to LatLong microservice
 ===========================

 A python micro service template for transforming a JSON entity stream.
-This service is designed to be used with the `HTTP transform <https://docs.sesam.io/configuration.html#the-http-transform>`_ in a Sesam service instance.
+This service is designed to be used as a microservice system with the `HTTP transform <https://docs.sesam.io/configuration.html#the-http-transform>`_ in a Sesam service instance.

 It converts UTM33 (EUREF89 aka GAB) coordinates to LatLong (GPS coordinates aka WGS84).